 You’ll find it difficult to meet a family with as much sporting talent and passion for what they do as the Bridge family.

-It’s Steph, Olly and Guy Bridge who will compete in this week’s World Beach Games, but all five members of the family are completely immersed in the extreme sport of kitesurfing.
+Steph, Olly and Guy Bridge will compete in this week’s World Beach Games, but it not just these three Bridges who are completely immersed in the extreme sport of kitesurfing.

 They do it not only “for their life and their love, but for their job too,” Steph Bridge explains.